sintija-s/foaming-glass/README.md

 ## Data
 The data is an Excel file (provided upon request) that contains precursors and their results.
+It should be put in the _data_ folder, and if the name is different from _data.xlsx_, please alter the F_NAME variable in main.py

-Feature space consists of the following variables:
+The feature space consists of the following variables:
 - Waterglass content
 - N330
 - K3PO4